kiba/Writings/for_science/chp9_meeting_the_host.md

 "Yes.
 Rose is my last name, and Diana is my first name."

-"Well, then, Miss Rose, someone will be there shortly to ask you questions.
-Answer the question truthfully, and if it all goes well, you'll get to see your beloved."
+"Well, then, Miss Rose, or Rose-san in our culture, someone will be there shortly to ask you questions.
+Answer the question truthfully, and if it all goes well, you'll get to see your loved one."

 "Got it."

-"Good.
+"We're pleased that you understand.
 We'll be right outside if you need us."

 The two security agents went outside.

-Instead of being trapped in an uninviting place, Diana was now trapped in what resembled an apartment, sans electronics.
+Instead of being trapped in an uninviting place, Diana was now trapped in what resembled an apartment, sans electronics of any kind.

 Great, just great.

-Uncertainly inevitably continued to occupied her mind.
+Uncertainly inevitably continued to occupy her mind.

 What were they're doing to her boyfriend?
 Is he OK?
 What about the machine?
-Are they planning to mount an invasion?
+Are they planning something nefarious?
 Why are the security agents wearing ivory masks?
-If anything, it made them even more sinister, as opposed to having a visible face.
+If anything, it made them even more sinister, as opposed to being more welcoming.

 But as she waited, there were no answers forthcoming.

----
-[B]Captain Kobayashi[/B]
+***

+**Captain Kobayashi**

 It had been thousand of years since humanity left the solar system after the destruction of Earth by a terrifying transforming alien race known only as the [I]Gauna[/I].